Massive Open Online Courses (MOOCs)

 MOOCs created by the University of Tasmania

-The first University of Tasmania MOOC, called Understanding Dementia, is being delivered on the Desire2Learn platform and has attracted some 36,000 participants in three offerings.
+The first University of Tasmania MOOC, called Understanding Dementia, is being delivered on the Desire2Learn platform and has attracted some 120,000 enrolments in six offerings.
+The Preventing Dementia MOOC has also been offered since 2016.
 The University is seeking to develop more MOOCs in areas of specialisation or strategic priority.
 University staff may apply to the Office of the Deputy Vice-Chancellor (Students and Education) to obtain endorsement for the development of open access courses.
 Staff can apply via the Developing the Business of Learning and Teaching online resource, which includes the application form.
 The form requires applicants to write a 500-word concept, a unique selling point, and address the criteria outlined in the guidelines.
 Staff must have the support of their respective School, Faculty, Institute or Centre and understand that developing a MOOC is resource intensive.

 Responsibilities of the course development lifecycle